History

 The 80s

-In the fall of 1980 the Diocese of Nashville, in conjunction with monies granted by HUD, completed Villa Maria Manor, a 214-unit apartment complex for low income elderly or handicapped citizens.
+In the fall of 1980, the Diocese of Nashville, in conjunction with monies granted by HUD, completed Villa Maria Manor, a 214-unit apartment complex for low income older adults or handicapped citizens.
 In August of 1990 Catholic Charities became the managing agent for this complex.

-In 1984 Charities opened the Adult Day Care program for frail elderly persons.
+In 1984 Charities opened the Adult Day Care program for frail older adults.
 At that time this was the only one of its kind in the Middle Tennessee area.
-Today, the program operates five days per week and is open to anyone in the Nashville area.
-It offers an opportunity for the participants to socialize with others and provides respite for family members who serve as caretakers.

 In September of 1988 the Diocese of Knoxville was formed leaving Catholic Charities of Tennessee, Inc. to serve the 36 counties of Middle Tennessee.

-The staff of Charities grew to 75 during the 1980's.
+The staff of Charities grew to 75 during the 1980s.
 Charities provided a social worker for Middle Tennessee Parish Outreach.
 Counseling was provided in parochial schools.
-Catholic Charities and six other agencies formed a coalition and received funding from United Way to begin a Living at Home program designed to enable elderly persons to remain in their homes and maintain their independence.
+Catholic Charities and six other agencies formed a coalition and received funding from United Way to begin a Living at Home program designed to enable older adults to remain in their homes and maintain their independence.
 Refugee Resettlement received grants from the Tennessee Department of Human Services for support services to refugees over an extended period of time and for a job development program.
-This program provides perhaps the most successful job development program for refugees in the entire country.
 Pregnancy & Adoption services continued to place children maintaining an approved waiting list of 45 to 50 homes seeking an adoptive placement.
 Hundreds of young women received pregnancy counseling.
 Adoption was one of the options offered while most elected to parent their child.

 The 90s

-In 1990, at the request of Bishop Niedergeses, an AIDS Spiritual Companion program was begun by Catholic Charities using trained volunteers to provide support and spiritual companionship to persons who have tested HIV positive, and their families.
+In 1990, at the request of Bishop Niedergeses, an AIDS Spiritual Companion program was begun by Catholic Charities using trained volunteers to provide support and spiritual companionship to persons who had tested HIV positive and their families.

-In 1990 a transportation program was added to the North Nashville Outreach program with the donation and funding of a 15 passenger van from St. Thomas Hospital.
-This service provided transportation for the elderly and low income families in that area who have no other means of transportation.
+In 1990, a transportation program was added to the North Nashville Outreach program with the donation and funding of a 15 passenger van from St. Thomas Hospital.
+This service provided transportation for older adult and low income families in that area who have no other means of transportation.

-In 1991 the Tennessee Department of Human Services contracted with Catholic Charities to provide M.A.P.P.
-(Model Approach to Partnerships in Parenting) training to individuals and families who have applied through the Department of Human Services to adopt or foster special needs children.
+In 1991, the Tennessee Department of Human Services contracted with Catholic Charities to provide M.A.P.P.
+(Model Approach to Partnerships in Parenting) training to individuals and families who had applied through the Department of Human Services to adopt or foster special needs children.

-In 1992 we were granted funds from Baby Doe to begin the CHAP PLUS program.
-These funds were mandated by congress for children with handicapping conditions and their families to provide home-based counseling and parenting training for those families who may be at risk for abuse and have a frail child or child with a handicapping condition.
+The following year, we were granted funds from Baby Doe to begin the CHAP PLUS program.
+These funds were mandated by congress for children with special needs and their families to provide home-based counseling and parenting training for those families who may be at risk for abuse and have a frail child or child with a handicapping condition.

 The 2000s